finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

         String scope = "default"; // String | The scope in which the instrument lies.
 When not supplied the scope is 'default'.
         String identifierEffectiveAt = "identifierEffectiveAt_example"; // String | The effective datetime used to resolve each instrument from the provided identifiers.
 Defaults to the current LUSID system datetime if not specified.
         String successMode = "Partial"; // String | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial.
-        String dataModelScope = "dataModelScope_example"; // String | The optional scope of a Hierarchical Data Model to use String dataModelCode = "dataModelCode_example"; // String | The optional code of a Hierarchical Data Model to use try {
+        String dataModelScope = "dataModelScope_example"; // String | The optional scope of a Custom Data Model to use String dataModelCode = "dataModelCode_example"; // String | The optional code of a Custom Data Model to use try {
             // uncomment the below to set overrides at the request level
             // BatchUpsertInstrumentPropertiesResponse result = apiInstance.batchUpsertInstrumentProperties(requestBody, scope, identifierEffectiveAt, successMode, dataModelScope, dataModelCode).execute(opts);